 In Problem 1, companies focus on reducing the average to improve.
 In my recommendation, the average will take a back seat to improving consistency.

 Problem 2: To reduce their exposure to financial penalties, and because averages are easier to deliver than confidence factors, providers’ contracts focus on meeting average performance..
 Service providers make a financial calculation about those penalties.
 They craft SLAs to be (a) difficult to claim damages from and (b) less costly than delivering excellent service.
 In my experience, customers choose providers because one provider has a better SLA than another.
 But the “better” SLA comes with few choices to rectify and limited financial compensation for missing the SLA.

 Recommendation: Read the small print and “game” a few scenarios to see if the penalties are valuable enough to overcome the inconvenience and business impact of missing the SLA.
 (See this example of a common way SLAs can be (are being) misused.)

 Problem 3: SLAs solely based on operational (quantitative) metrics often miss what customers want.
 Customer needs vary all the time.
-Sometimes a service outage classified as critical that is solved in 4 hours is sufficient but sometimes, even a 2 hour resolution is too long.
+Sometimes a “critical” service outage which is solved in 4 hours is sufficient but sometimes, even a 2 hour resolution is too long.
 The point is, SLA measurements focused on MTTR alone may not achieve what customers need at a specific point in time.
 (See below on CSAT.)